PurpleKingdomGames/ultraviolet-docs/website/documentation/scalavsglsl/gotchas.md

 What is totally unintuitive is that on some graphics hardware, in some implementations, switch statements will process ***all*** branches irrespective of whether they're going to be used or not.

-The problem with that, is that if you declare the same variable name in two branches, the GLSL compiler will fail and tell you that you've redeclared it.
-Bonkers, but the takeaway is: Don't repeat variable names in pattern match branches...
+The problem with that, is that if you declare the same variable name in two branches, the GLSL compiler (***IN THE BROWSER AT RUNTIME***) will fail and tell you that you've redeclared it.
+Bonkers, I know, but the lesson is: Don't repeat variable names in pattern match branches...

 ### Unofficial reserved words